The Best Movies That Break the Fourth Wall

 - Actors: Ryan Reynolds, Morena Baccarin, Ed Skrein, T.J.
 Miller, Gina Carano

 Writer/director John Hughes created one of the coolest and likable slacker characters in film history.
 Not only do we get to watch Ferris Bueller (Matthew Broderick) cut school and enjoy a teenage dream day, but because of the many times when our hero breaks the fourth wall and addresses the audience directly, we feel like we're in on all the fun.

 Bueller warns us, "Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it."
 Thanks Ferris, that's some good advice.

 - Actors: Matthew Broderick, Alan Ruck, Mia Sara, Jennifer Grey, Jeffrey Jones

 Mel Brooks just can't get enough of breaking down fourth walls, this time in a send up of the Western.
 There are a million ways this farce breaks the fourth wall.
 Perhaps the best use of the device occurs at the end of the movie, when Brooks literally shatters the fourth wall during the comedy's epic finale.

-The final cowboy chase gets out of hand, and the Western genre smashes down the studio wall, destroying the set of a Busby Berkeley musical.
+The final cowboy chase gets out of hand, and the Western genre smashes down the studio wall, destroying the set of a Busby Berkeley-style musical.

-- Actors: Mel Brooks, Gene Wilder, Anne Bancroft, Madeline Kahn, Alex Karras
+- Actors: Cleavon Little, Gene Wilder, Madeline Kahn, Slim Pickens, David Huddleston

 - Released: 1974